 Dr Luke Hakes

-Luke is an Investment Manager in the Ventures division of Octopus Investments.
+Luke is an Investment Director in the Ventures division of Octopus Investments.
 Luke represents Octopus on the boards of a number of high technology start-ups in the Semiconductor and Engineering spaces.
 After starting his career as a research scientist Luke moved into Management and Technology consulting where he spent a number of years helping large blue chip companies address their performance and operational deficiencies.
 Luke holds a BSc in Biochemistry and Biotechnology, an MSc in Bioinformatics and a PhD in Computational Genetics.